Gait Characterization in Duchenne Muscular Dystrophy (DMD) Using a Single-Sensor Accelerometer: Classical Machine Learning and Deep Learning Approaches: Discussions

-AI models (supervised in our study) depend heavily on input features.
-When we apply CML approaches to raw accelerometer data (CML-RAW), the model achieves a maximum accuracy of 83.33\%.
-While these numbers are lower than CML-CF, this method doesn’t need any feature engineering effort.
-We believe a further investigation into improving the raw data as well as the algorithms could be a promising direction.
-Even though improving raw data in the AI models would lead to getting optimal results, it still suffers from a lack of clinical explainability.
-Therefore, when the clinical explanation is a major focus, it is favorable to extracted clinical features that could be helpful to understand how the decisions are made in AI models.
-For DL-RAW methods accuracy increases with higher gait speeds.
-We found that there is a correlation between the group classification accuracy and the gait speed.
-The accuracy of DL-RAW models is very high in the activities with a higher speed, while the accuracy drops down when the speed is low Fig-\ref{FIG:re-dl}.
-Our results indicate that gait speed is an essential component in single accelerometer gait analysis \cite{REF_4}, and that changes in gait speed can affect the gait characteristics and classification accuracy.
+DL models (supervised in our study) depend heavily on input data.
+When we apply the DL approach to raw accelerometer data (DL-RAW), the model achieves a maximum accuracy of 86.67\% in slow-walk speed (SC-L2) and self-selected-walk speed (FW).
+The advantage of using DL-RAW is this method does not need feature engineering.
+We believe a further investigation into improving the ML algorithms that target raw data could be a promising direction.
+Still, one challenge is that they are still more difficult to explain from a clinical perspective than methods anchored to clinical features and evaluations.
+Therefore, when the clinical explanation is a primary focus, it is favorable to extract temporospatial gait CFs that could help understand how the decisions are made in ML models.
+Our results indicate that gait speed is an essential component in single accelerometer gait analysis~\cite{REF_4} and that changes in gait speed can affect classification accuracy.